 The crisis management strategy developed by the appointed staff must include a detailed problem-solving plan.
 It should define tasks for individual team members and factors that may adversely affect the company in the future.
 In a crisis management strategy, the following are important: efficient communication, dynamic flow of information and reporting of actions taken.

-How to drive effectively PR activities on the Web?
+How to effectively conduct PR activities online?

 One of the main areas of online PR activities is social media.
 Social media primarily provides an opportunity for quick, direct contact with potential customers.
 Thanks to them, you can easily convey a variety of information, conduct dialogue with recipients and build a positive brand image.
 A company that is on social media is closer to its customers.